-The land development and homebuilding industry is significantly affected by changes in general and local economic and political conditions as well as real estate markets, which could reduce profits that may not be recaptured, could cause cancellations of home sales orders and could affect our results of operations and liquidity.
+The land development and homebuilding industry is significantly affected by changes in general and local economic and political conditions as well as real estate markets, which could reduce sales and profits, cause cancellations of home sales orders and materially negatively affect our business, results of operations and financial condition.

+The land development and homebuilding industry is cyclical and is significantly affected by changes in general and local economic, political and industry conditions such as:

+- employment levels;

+- availability and cost of financing for homebuyers including private and federal mortgage financing and mortgage insurance programs, as well as federal, provincial and state regulation of lending practices;

+- regulatory changes, including zoning laws;

-The land development and homebuilding industry is cyclical and is significantly affected by changes in general and local economic and industry conditions such as employment levels; availability and cost of financing for homebuyers; political changes; regulatory changes; interest rates; foreclosure rates; levels of new and existing homes for sale; inflation; adverse changes in tax laws; the level of household debt affecting our customer demographic; the cost and availability of labor; the cost of materials and supplies; the ability of existing homeowners to sell their existing homes at prices that are acceptable to them; the Canadian, U.S. and global financial system and credit markets, including stock market and credit market volatility; private and federal mortgage financing and mortgage insurance programs and federal, provincial and state regulation of lending practices; federal, provincial and state property and income tax provisions (including provisions for the deduction of mortgage interest payments in the United States); housing demand from population growth and demographic changes (including immigration levels and trends in urban and suburban migration); the supply of available new or existing homes and other housing alternatives, such as apartments and other residential rental property; real estate taxes; competitive and market demand dynamics in our key markets; zoning laws; the supply of land suitable for development in our markets in Canada and the United States; consumer confidence; and demographic trends, including slower rates of population growth or population declines in our key markets.
-These factors could have a negative impact on housing demand and supply.
-For example, an oversupply of housing in general and alternatives to new homes, such as resale homes, including homes held for sale by investors and speculators, foreclosed homes and rental properties, may affect our sales, depress prices and reduce margins.
-The U.S. and Canadian land development and homebuilding industry continues to face a number of challenges, with home foreclosures and tight credit standards continuing to have an effect on inventory and new home sale rates and prices.
+- interest rates; - competitive and market demand dynamics in our key markets, including those enabling existing homeowners to sell their existing homes at acceptable prices; - the supply of available new or existing homes for sale, as well as other housing alternatives, such as apartments and residential rental property; - foreclosure rates; - inflation: - real estate taxes, federal, provincial and state property and income tax provisions (including provisions for the deduction of mortgage interest payments in the United States), and any adverse changes in tax laws; - the level of household debt affecting our customer base; - the cost and availability of labor, materials and supplies; - the Canadian, U.S. and global financial system and credit markets, including stock market and credit market volatility; - the supply of land suitable for development in our markets in Canada and the United States; - consumer confidence; and - demographic housing trends, including population rates in our key markets, immigration rates and urban and suburban migration rates.

+These factors could have a negative impact on housing demand and supply, which would negatively affect our business, results of operations and financial condition.
+For example, an oversupply of housing in general, as well as new home alternatives such as foreclosed homes, rental properties and resale homes, including homes held for sale by investors and speculators, may reduce our sales, depress prices and reduce margins, which could materially negatively affect our business, results of operations and financial condition.
+Despite some recent recovery, the U.S. and Canadian land development and homebuilding industry continues to face a number of challenges, with home foreclosures and tight credit standards continuing to have an effect on inventory and new home sale rates and prices.

-Especially in the U.S. market, reduced homebuyer confidence, due principally to price declines, the number of foreclosures and continued high unemployment in the economy, may lead some homebuyers to cancel or not honor their home sales contracts altogether.
-A more restrictive mortgage lending environment and the inability of some buyers to sell their existing homes may also impact cancellations and reduce our ability to realize our backlog.
+Especially in the U.S. market, reduced homebuyer confidence, due principally to price declines, the number of foreclosures and continued high unemployment, has led some homebuyers to cancel or not honor their home sales contracts altogether.
+A more restrictive mortgage lending environment and the inability of some buyers to sell their existing homes has also impacted cancellations and reduced our ability to realize our backlog.

-An economic downturn in Ontario or Alberta, Canada or a slowdown in our business in the United States could have an additional adverse effect on our operating results and financial conditions.
+An economic downturn in Ontario or Alberta, Canada or challenging real estate markets in the United States could have a material adverse effect on our business, operating results and financial condition.

-The market for new homes in Canada is and has remained relatively stable, except for the period from October 2008 to March 2009 and the recent slowdown in 2012 from the latest record pace of growth.
-We cannot provide any assurances that this market stability will continue.
-Any economic downturn in Alberta or Ontario or an increase in unemployment, increase in interest rates or decrease in immigration, could have a material adverse effect on our Canadian operations.
+The market for new homes in Canada is and has remained relatively stable, except for the period from October 2008 to March 2009.
+Any economic downturn in Alberta or Ontario, increase in unemployment, increase in interest rates or decrease in immigration, could have a material adverse effect on our Canadian operations and financial condition.